dd4no/LiveProject/Readme.md

 ## _Introduction_
 The final two weeks of my course of study at The Tech Academy involved participating in a project for a real organization with a team of peers.

-The project was built using .NET MVC and Entity Framework with a Code-first approach.
-It was an interactive website for managing the content and productions for a theater company.
+The project, an interactive website for managing the content and productions for a theater company, was built using .NET MVC and Entity Framework with a Code-first approach.

-The project was managed using Agile/Scrum methodologies and organized as a two-week sprint with an initial planning meeting, daily stand-ups, and a sprint review, ending with a code retrospective.
+The project was managed using Agile/Scrum methodologies and organized as a two-week sprint with an initial planning meeting, daily stand-ups, a sprint review, and ended with a code retrospective.
 Project management was accomplished through Azure DevOps and utilized boards and user stories.

 Most of my work revolved around creating the area to manage the theatre's list of productions.